paulopirozelli/logicalreasoning/README.md

 ## Results
 Full results for the experiments are found in the sheet [results.xlsx](https://github.com/paulopirozelli/logicalreasoning/blob/main/results.xlsx).

 ## Datasets
-Datasets are store in a Google Drive [folder](https://drive.google.com/drive/folders/1YpRoveEJJZIOUyAMeeo5LF6kt8eAFkya).
+To facilitate reproduction, we organized all datasets used in this paper in a single folder.
+It can be found in our Google Drive [folder](https://drive.google.com/drive/folders/1YpRoveEJJZIOUyAMeeo5LF6kt8eAFkya) (5.18GB).
+Download this folder and replace the original 'LogicData' folder from the repository.

-Appendix A of the paper describes the datasets in detail and gives the original sources.
+Appendix A of the paper describes the datasets in detail and indicates the sources from they were extracted.

 ## Code
 Bash commands should be run in the project directory.